Data

 23.96

-Lost Time Injury Rate by Business Area
+Lost Time Injury Rate by Business Area (Rate of recordable work-related accidents per 1,000,000 hours worked)

-Faroe Islands / USA / UK
+Faroe Islands / USA / DK

 Employee category